 Ticket Monster founder teams up with Kakao’s ex-CSO

-[THE INVESTOR] Ticket Monster founder Daniel Shin and former Kakao Chief Strategy Officer Kang Joon-yeol have recently set up a new venture firm Bass Investment aimed at offering better support for early-stage startups, according to the firms on May 3.
+[THE INVESTOR] Ticket Monster founder Daniel Shin and former Kakao Chief Strategy Officer Kang Joon-yeol have recently set up a new private equity firm Bass Investment aimed at offering better support for early-stage startups, according to the firm on May 3.

 In addition to the two, Joo Hwan-soo, former service chief of KakaoTalk, has joined as CEO.